dhairs/College-Notes/Clubs/Longhorn Racing Electric/Vehicle Localization and Navigation/Kalman Filtering.md

 $$

 ## Step 0.
 Initial State
 Here, we initialize our Kalman filter with initial state values.
-If we have a position matrix and a covariance matrix, we use it.
+If we have a position matrix and a [[Process Covariance Matrix|covariance matrix]], we use it.

 ## Step 1: Predicted State
 Described by the equation: